-This is a good starting point if you do not want to use the tools available.
+This is a good starting point if you prefer not to use the tools available.

 We look at things like how to find your Computer Service Tag, use the System Profiler Tool and how to take advantage of the DellCares Twitter Feed.

 Computer tablets, like their PC and Laptop predecessors, receive application and operating system updates.